sairamkumarm/aios/README.md

 `sudo apt install portaudio19-dev`

 ### Script init
-Install and chmod the scipts in the scripts directory, make sure they are available on the path.
+Install and chmod the scripts in the scripts directory, make sure they are available on the path.

+### Install dependencies
+Install using requirements.txt

+### Update ENV
+set the paths of the scripts, and the API keys in the ENV file

+### Running
+`python main.py`